The Origins of Mars

-Mars was created by the accretion of small objects in the early solar system, which took about 100,000 years.
+Mars was created by the accretion of small objects in the early solar system, which took about 2-4 million years.
 Mars grew and developed a larger gravity field, which attracted more bodies.
 These bodies would fall into Mars, impact and generate heat.
-The continued accretion of impacting material and the heat generated caused the material to sort itself out into a core, mantle and crust.
-Gases released from the cooling formed a primitive atmosphere.
+Some models suggest that such heating would not have been enough to bring about large-scale melting on Mars; rather, because the planet formed so quickly, it might have gobbled up enough of the aluminum 26 nuclide, which has a half-life of only 717,000 years, to melt from radioactive decay.
+Gradually, the material sorted itself out into a core, mantle and crust.
+Gases released from the cooling formed a primitive atmosphere [source: Dauphas and Pourmand].

-But as Mars formed, it couldn't catch a break.
+But as an embryo planet formed in the solar system's chaotic early days, Mars couldn't catch a break.
 It was heavily bombarded by meteors in the inner solar system.
-These bombardments produced craters and multi-ring basins all over the planet, like the 1,400-mile (2,300-kilometer) wide Hellas Planitia impact crater in the planet's southern hemisphere.
+These bombardments produced craters and multi-ring basins all over the planet, like the 1,400-mile- (2,300-kilometer-) wide Hellas Planitia impact crater in the planet's southern hemisphere.
 Some geologists think that a huge impact occurred that thinned the crust of the northern hemisphere.
 Similar impacts occurred on Earth and our moon at this same time.
 On Earth, the craters were eroded by wind and water.
 On the moon, the evidence of these great collisions is still visible.

 Now imagine Mars is a soft-boiled egg; the inside is hot as the shell cools.
 If the shell is weak in spots, the egg will crack and the cooked yolk will protrude.
 A similar occurrence happened with the Tharsis region, a continent-sized land mass in the southern hemisphere.
 The hot mantle bulged out, pushing up the crust and fracturing the surrounding lava plains (forming Valles Marineris, a network of canyons).
 In other spots, the mantle pushed through the crust, giving rise to the region's many volcanoes, such as Olympus Mons.
 (We'll talk about all these Martian landmarks next.)